 Clinical research is essential for the development of new medical knowledge and treatments, and can range from studies that use patient interviews and data to understand a particular condition, to clinical trials, which involve people (healthy subjects or patients) to test new ways to prevent, diagnose or treat illness.

-All clinical research and trials at Dartmouth-Hitchcock, Geisel School of Medicine at Dartmouth, and Dartmouth College are conducted according to strict scientific and ethical principles.
+All clinical research and trials at Dartmouth Hitchcock Medical Center, Geisel School of Medicine at Dartmouth, and Dartmouth College are conducted according to strict scientific and ethical principles.
 Every clinical trial has a plan, called a protocol, which is reviewed and approved by an Institutional Review Board (IRB), called the Committee for the Protection of Human Subjects at Dartmouth College.

 Research Program collaborations

-The Weight and Wellness Center Research Program is integrated and collaborates with related health research centers and initiatives internally across Dartmouth-Hitchcock, Geisel School of Medicine, Dartmouth College, and external organizations.
+The Weight and Wellness Center Research Program is integrated and collaborates with related health research centers and initiatives internally across Dartmouth Hitchcock Medical Center, Geisel School of Medicine, Dartmouth College, and external organizations.

 We collaborate with: